amanzour/is320/README.md

 # IS320===========**_*_*___*__*_**__*_*

-more lines
+This says read me but most people really wont

-This is a description about this repository.
-IS 320 is a System Analysis and Design class edited by Group 2 :P
+edited by Group 3